 - Practice Pointer 1.
+Timely disclosure by the parties is helpful to prevent over reliance on Rule 45 subpoenas.
+Early in litigation (possibly during the Rule 26(f) conference), each party should endeavor to identify relevant documents and ESI held by non-parties. - Practice Pointer 2.
+When the parties confer about discovery, they should work to reach stipulations concerning authenticity and admissibility to avoid the need to subpoena a non-party custodian to prove up documents or ESI. - Practice Pointer 3.
 Prior to issuing a subpoena to a non-party, it may be beneficial for a party to confirm that the information cannot be obtained through discovery from a party.
-The party issuing a subpoena generally should avoid seeking information from a non-party that likely is duplicative of information in a party's possession, custody, or control. - Practice Pointer 2.
-It may be beneficial for the party issuing the subpoena to give the other parties time to raise relevance, proportionality, confidentiality, and privilege concerns before a subpoena is served on a non-party. - Practice Pointer 3.
-If the party issuing a subpoena does not have sufficient information to tailor the subpoena, the party should seek to confer with the non-party promptly after issuance of the subpoena, or possibly before issuance, in order to properly tailor the scope of the subpoena and to reduce the burden and expense on the non-party. - Practice Pointer 4.
-The party issuing a subpoena should be mindful of its obligations under Rule 45 to avoid imposing undue burden and expense on a non-party recipient.
+The party issuing a subpoena generally should avoid seeking information from a non-party that likely is duplicative of information in a party's possession, custody, or control.
+If the non-party has possession or custody of ESI but a party retains control, the Commentary recommends that the information should be obtained from the party under Rule 34, not from the non-party under Rule 45. - Practice Pointer 4.
+It may be beneficial, before service on the non-party, for the party issuing the subpoena to give the other parties time to raise relevance, proportionality, confidentiality, and privilege concerns. - Practice Pointer 5.
+If the party issuing a subpoena does not have sufficient information to tailor the subpoena, the party should seek to confer with the non-party promptly after issuance of the subpoena, or possibly before issuance, in order to properly tailor the scope of the subpoena and to reduce the burden and expense on the non-party.
+The subpoena recipient should meet and confer in good faith with the issuing party to explain any objections it may have and work collaboratively to resolve them without need for court intervention.
+The parties should be mindful of local rules that may require parties and non-parties alike to meet and confer before bringing motions. - Practice Pointer 6.
+The party issuing a subpoena should be mindful of its obligations under Rule 45(d)(1) and Rule 26(g) to avoid imposing undue burden and expense on a non-party subpoena recipient.
 Accordingly, subpoenas should include, as applicable, limitations regarding time periods, individuals involved, and scope.
 The party issuing a subpoena should consider and incorporate the concept of proportionality.
-That would include whether the information sought is proportional to the needs of the case, including whether the burden and cost of preserving and/or producing such information outweigh the potential value and uniqueness of the information. - Practice Pointer 5.
-If not clear, a subpoena should seek to explain the non-party's relationship to the lawsuit or a party, in order to provide context to the non-party recipient and facilitate identifying responsive information.
-The party issuing the subpoena should consider enclosing a copy of the complaint and the answer to assist the non-party. - Practice Pointer 6.
-It may be beneficial for the party issuing the subpoena to ensure that the protective order and Fed.
-R. Evid.
-502(d) Order in place protects the non-party.
-The party issuing a subpoena should include a copy of any protective order and Fed.
-R. Evid.
-502(d) order that were entered in the action. - Practice Pointer 7.
-The party issuing a subpoena should specify a form of production and, if applicable, attach any ESI order addressing the form of production that may have been entered in the action.
-If a subpoena seeks a production format that involves additional costs for the non-party recipient, it may be beneficial for the party to consider agreeing to an alternative production format or to pay some or all of such additional cost and expense necessary to comply with the requested format.
+That would include whether the information sought is proportional to the needs of the case, including whether the burden and cost of preserving or producing such information outweigh the potential value and uniqueness of the information. - Practice Pointer 7.
+If not clear, a subpoena should seek to explain the non-party's relationship to the lawsuit or a party, in order to provide context to the non-party recipient and facilitate